Latest News

 Bousso: The exodus of oil from the Hormuz region sets up a chaotic rebalancing.

-The price of crude oil may have returned to levels seen prior to the Iran War, but the influx of oil from the Middle East after the reopening of?the Strait of Hormuz has created a market chaos that could last for months.
-Brent crude prices have plummeted to levels seen before the Iran war, around $73 per barrel, following the U.S. and Iran interim agreement.
-This might make it appear that business is back to normal in the world's largest oil and gas hub.
-The conflict had effectively paralysed the narrow waterway that once carried a 'fifth' of global oil and 'gas for over a hundred days.
+The price of crude oil may have returned to levels seen prior to the Iran War, but the surge of?oil exported from the Middle East after the reopening of Strait of Hormuz has created a market chaos that could take several months to settle.
+Brent crude prices have fallen steeply to levels seen before the Iran war, around $73 per barrel, following the U.S./Iran interim agreement.
+At first glance, this might suggest that business is back to normal in the world's largest oil and gas hub.
+The conflict had effectively paralyzed the narrow?waterway that once carried a fifth or more of global oil and natural gas for over 100 days.

 The market may appear to be orderly, but it is not.
-What appears to be normality is actually a system that's trying to reboot itself all at once.
+What appears to be normal is actually a system that's trying to reboot itself all at once.
 There's a race to free trapped volumes.
 In recent days, dozens of tankers that were stranded in the Gulf during the conflict have been rushing to leave.
 U.S. Energy Sec.
-Chris Wright stated that flows briefly exceeded the pre-war level of approximately 20 million barrels a day.
-However, ship-tracking data shows overall traffic is still far below the roughly 125 crossings per day seen before the war.
+Chris Wright stated that flows briefly exceeded the pre-war level of approximately 20 million barrels per daily, but ship-tracking data shows overall traffic is still far below the roughly 125 crossings per day seen before the war.
 During transit, some vessels seem to disable tracking systems.
 This further clouds the picture.

 Undoubtedly, the Middle East oil market is growing.